 Jim was born in Chicago and currently lives in the city with his wife, Joey Christine, and their two sons, James and Brooks.
 Jim graduated from Northwestern University in Evanston, Illinois with a Bachelor’s Degree in Political Science.
-Prior attending Law School at Valparaiso University in Indiana, he spent several years as an Aide to United States Congressman William O. Lipinski, who was one of organized labor’s strongest supporters in Congress, Born into a Union family, Jim has always had a deep respect for working men and women that continues to this day.
+In addition, Jim attended Law School at Valparaiso University in Valparaiso, Indiana.

-After working at Anesi, Ozmon, Rodin, Novak & Kohen for four years, Jim moved to Goldberg Weisman Cairo, where he currently works exclusively on behalf of injured workers and their families.
-In this role, Jim has argued vigorously on behalf of his clients before the Illinois Workers’ Compensation Commission, Cook County Circuit Court, and the Illinois Appellate Court.
+Jim has spent his entire legal career helping injured workers and their families.
+He has argued vigorously on behalf of his clients before the Illinois Workers’ Compensation Commission, Cook County Circuit Court, and the Illinois Appellate Court.

-Jim is an active member in the Chicago Bar Association, Illinois Bar Association and the Illinois Workers’ Compensation Lawyers Association, where he has served on the Board of Directors since 2009.
-In addition, Jim is honored to be on the Board of Directors of the Illinois chapter of Kid’s Chance of America, since its inception in 2014.
+Jim is proud to be a part of the Illinois Workers’ Compensation Lawyers Association (WCLA), where he has served on the Board of Directors since 2009 and was elected to the Officer position of Treasurer in January of 2016.
+In addition, Jim is honored to have served on the Board of Directors of the Illinois chapter of Kid’s Chance of America, since its inception in 2014.
 Kid’s Chance is a national organization that provides college scholarships for the children of workers that were seriously or fatally injured on the job.
-Jim also currently serves on the Board of Directors at the Lincoln Park Cooperative Nursery School in Chicago.
+Jim is currently the managing partner of the Workers’ Compensation department at Taxman, Pollack, Murray & Bekkerman, LLC.